kevzc/dotfiles/README.md

 kevzc's dotfiles
 ======================

-Here are quickstart instructions to downloading my dotifles for macOS that may or may not completely ruin everything.
+Here are quickstart instructions to downloading my dotfiles for macOS that may or may not completely ruin everything.
 (Hopefully this works for any mac device, but i doubt i am that skillful...)